lkrsova/lkrsova.github.io/pages/about.md

 If you want to connect with me, you can find me on <a href="https://steamcommunity.com/profiles/76561198067795186/">Steam</a>.

-I am a member of the IGDA (International Game Developers Association) and hang out on Discord with people from <a href="https://grux.org/#1">IGDA Games Research & User Experience Special Interest Group</a> and <a href="https://www.designbuddies.community/">Design Buddies</a>.
+I am a member of the IGDA (International Game Developers Association) and I hang out on Discord with people from <a href="https://grux.org/#1">IGDA Games Research & User Experience Special Interest Group</a> and <a href="https://www.designbuddies.community/">Design Buddies</a>.

 In "offline" world far from computer screens and my PhD, I enjoy water coloring, travelling, yoga, movies, and playing basketball against my basketball proficient partner Cole.